Please note: You should always refer to your loan agreement for exact repayment amounts as they may vary from our results.

 If you’re thinking of applying for a personal loan, you could understandably be nervous about how this might affect your credit rating.
 This might be especially true if you’re hoping to take out a mortgage in the near future or if you’ve been working to improve your credit rating.

 Almost all applications for credit will have a small adverse impact on your credit score.
-That’s because any responsible lender will always run a “hard” search on your credit history before offering you a loan, and it’s normal for this search to have a slight negative impact on your credit score.
+That’s because any responsible lender will always run a “hard” search on your credit file before offering you a loan, and it’s normal for this search to have a slight negative impact on your credit score.

 Most of us have to borrow money at various points in our lives, so 1 or 2 applications for credit every few years is fairly standard stuff.
 Anybody reviewing your credit record is unlikely to be alarmed by this.
 In fact, to build your credit score up to a high level, it’s necessary to use credit responsibly.

-If a would-be lender can see in your credit file that you’ve borrowed money in the past and always paid it back on time, that’s reassuring (and it’ll also have helped lift your credit score).
+If a would-be lender can see in your credit file that you’ve borrowed money in the past and always paid it back on time, that’s reassuring (and it’ll also have helped increase your credit score).
 But if you’re asking to borrow a large sum of money, and there’s no evidence in your credit file that you honour your credit commitments, then that’s a bigger gamble for the lender to take.

 You can check your Equifax credit score and report through Finder for free.